 Be In Charge Of Your Thoughts

-Are you in charge of your thoughts, or are they always automatic, reflexive and spontaneous? ?I discovered if I want to control my thoughts, feelings, actions and life, I cannot let my brain always dictate what I think about.
+Are you in charge of your thoughts, or are they always automatic, reflexive and spontaneous?
+I discovered if I want to control my thoughts, feelings, actions, and life, I cannot let my brain freely dictate what I think about.

 Let me share with you how this principle was one of the biggest breakthroughs I have ever had after years of personal defeat in this area.

-One of the major challenges of my life was worry.? ?Perfectionist by nature, I would obsess, fixate and become consumed with a problem I had, or a project I was in charge of, or a schedule I was trying to plan.?
-I couldn?t sleep well because I was thinking about it.?
-I couldn?t listen well, because I was thinking about it.?
+One of the major challenges of my life was worry.
+Perfectionist by nature, I would obsess, fixate and become consumed with a problem I had, or a project I was in charge of, or a schedule I was trying to plan.
+I couldn’t sleep well because I was thinking about it.
+I couldn’t listen well, because I was thinking about it.
 I became a prisoner of that thought, at least until my brain decided that it had a satisfactory resolution.

-Then, breakthrough! ?I discovered that worry can disappear completely if I can control my thoughts on the issues I?am worried about. ?But I thought, ?How can I stop my thoughts??.??
-And, ?I should not stop my thoughts because I always come up with solutions when I am thinking about the problem.?
+Then, breakthrough!
+I discovered that worry can disappear completely if I control my thoughts on the issues I am worried about.
+But then I thought, How can I stop my thoughts?
+And, should I stop my thoughts?
+After all, I always come up with solutions when I am thinking about the problem.

-After searching and praying it came to me.[unordered_list style=’circle’ number_type=’circle_number’ animate=’no’ font_weight=’regular’]
+After searching and praying the answer came to me.

-• ?Find out what thoughts?are producing the worry.
+• Find out what thoughts are producing the worry.

 • Aim to recognize them as soon as they happen.

-• Start practicing the skill of controlling what you think about.?
-This is very hard, but it can be done!?
-Here is the exercise that helped me attain this skill.?
-Count to 50 or 100 without allowing of any other thought to come to your mind, other than visualizing the written numbers.?
-This takes a few weeks of dedicated practice.?
-Try it now!?
-When you can do that, you will have conquered the hardest step in controlling your thoughts.[/unordered_list]
+• Start practicing the skill of controlling what you think about.
+This is very hard, but it can be done.
+Here is the exercise that helped me attain this skill: Count to 50 or 100 without allowing of any other thought to come to your mind, other than visualizing the numbers.
+This takes a few weeks of dedicated practice.
+Try it now!
+When you can do it, you will have conquered the hardest step in controlling your thoughts.

-Then start living in more freedom![unordered_list style=’circle’ number_type=’circle_number’ animate=’no’ font_weight=’regular’]
+Then start living in more freedom!

 • Spot the thought to stop.

-• Stop that thought you spot.
+• Stop the thought you spot.

-• Replace that thought.[/unordered_list]
+• Replace that thought.

 Do you see the possibilities here?

-No thoughts of discouragement; you get more courage.?
-No thoughts of despair; you get more hope.?
-No thoughts of hate; you get more love.?
+No thoughts of discouragement; you get more courage.
+No thoughts of despair; you get more hope.
+No thoughts of hate; you get more love.
 No scornful thoughts of others; you become less critical.

-Do not let your thoughts roam free – at least not all the time! ?Think about what you think about.?
+Do not let your thoughts roam free—at least not all the time.
+Think about what you think about.
 Think before you think!

 share this article: